Monday Mid-Morning Forecast With Alan Crone

 Video

-Alan Crone is here with a forecast for what we can expect Monday night and this weekend.
+Good Morning!
+Alan Crone is here with a forecast for Monday and what we can expect this week.

 Keep up-to-date with everything that happens in your world.